 This list will help to have on hand when first starting keto.

-Now whether you’re looking to lose weight or you want to make a lifestyle change, these charts will help you get started on that keto path.
-After you follow these for a bit, you’ll become accustomed to what is keto approved and create your own regimen.
+Now whether you’re looking to lose weight or you want to make a lifestyle change, this comprehensive keto chart compilation will help you get started on that keto path.
+After you follow each keto diet chart for a bit, you’ll become accustomed to what is keto approved and create your own regimen.
 But, as I said, even though I’ve done it many years I sometimes draw a blank so I keep the screen print on my phone.

-Now if you have any questions or any keto tips yourself, let me know in the comments below!
+Now if you have any questions about any keto chart, or have tips yourself, let me know in the comments below!
 I’d love to hear about them!